pkp/pkp-docs/learning-ojs/en/user-accounts.md

 Often, however, Section Editors only work with the review process, and an Editor, acting in the role of Section Editor, sees the submissions through the Editing process.
 The journal will have a policy on how the tasks are divided.

-See [Chapter 10: Editorial Workflow](./editorial-workflow.md) for more details.
+See the [Editorial Workflow chapter](./editorial-workflow.md) for more details.

 ### Reviewer

 The Reviewer is selected by the Editor or Section Editor to review a submission.
 Reviewers are asked to submit reviews to the journal's website and are able to upload attachments for the use of the Editor and Author.
 Reviewers may be rated by Section Editors, again depending on the policies for this journal.

-See [Chapter 8: Reviewing](./reviewing.md) for more details.
+See the [Reviewing chapter](./reviewing.md) for more details.

 ### Copyeditor